lidofinance/dual-governance/docs/specification.md

 Encodes an EVM call from an executor contract to the `target` address with the specified `value` and the calldata being set to `payload`.

+---

-## Contract: DualGovernance
+## Contract: `DualGovernance`

 The main entry point to the dual governance system.

-* Provides an interface for submitting and cancelling governance proposals and implements a dynamic timelock on scheduling their execution.
+- Provides an interface for submitting and cancelling governance proposals and implements a dynamic timelock on scheduling their execution.
-* Manages the list of supported proposers (DAO voting systems).
+- Manages the list of supported proposers (DAO voting systems).
-* Implements a state machine tracking the current [global governance state](#Governance-state) which, in turn, determines whether proposal submission and execution is currently allowed.
+- Implements a state machine tracking the current [global governance state](#Governance-state) which, in turn, determines whether proposal submission and execution is currently allowed.
-* Deploys and tracks the [`Escrow`](#Contract-Escrow) contract instances.
+- Deploys and tracks the [`Escrow`](#Contract-Escrow) contract instances.
 Tracks the current signalling escrow.

 This contract is a singleton, meaning that any DG deployment includes exactly one instance of this contract.

-### Enum: DualGovernanceStateMachine.State
+### Enum: `DualGovernanceStateMachine.State`

 ```solidity
 enum State {